96boards/website/README.md

 If you add a `board` with a valid product permalink url then your news will display on the product page as featured news (only the top 10 results will show - newest first).

 ### Internal News

 If you'd like to add internal 96Boards news then add a News/Blog to 96Boards.org and tag with `96Boards`.
 The top 10 most recent posts on Linaro.org that feature 96Boards will then display on /news/.

-*****
+******

+## Adding Documentation

+The 96Boards.org documentation is maintained in this [repo](https://github.com/96boards/documentation) so if you'd like to modify the documentation for a specific board then please head over to that repo and submit a pull request there.

 ## Issues

 If you come across any bugs/issues then please let us know by clicking the Submit an Issue button located at the bottom of every 96Boards.org web page.
 Alternatively you may open an issue [here](https://github.com/96boards/website/issues/new) but please provide precise details on how to reproduce the bug/issue so that we can act on the issue as soon as possible.

 ### Known Issues

 #### Image file names

 Due to the way product images are included, images should not include spaces in the filename otherwise it may not be rendered on the website as expected.